mesosphere-backup/dcos-cassandra-service/README.md

 | rowCacheSizeInMb | integer | The maximum size of the key cache in Mb.
 Make sure to provide enough space to contain all the rows for tables that will have row caching enabled. |

 ### Connecting Clients

 The only supported client for the DSOC Cassandra Service is the Datastax Java CQL Driver.
-Note that this means that Thrift RPC based clients are not supported for use with this service and any legacy applications that use this communication mechanism are run at the user's risk.
+Note that this means that Thrift RPC-based clients are not supported for use with this service and any legacy applications that use this communication mechanism are run at the user's risk.

 #### Connection Info Using the CLI

-The following command can be executed from the cli in order to retrieve a set of nodes to connect to.
+The following command can be executed from the cli to retrieve a set of nodes to connect to.

 ``` bash
 dcos cassandra --framework-name=<framework-name> node
 ```

 #### Connection Info Response

 The response is as below.

 ``` json